ncssm/ma4110-fa24/README.md

 # MA4110: Foundations of Data Science
-Materials for Fall 2024 are coming soon!
+Materials for Fall 2024 are located in this repository!